jyotiswain/search-games/README.md

+# Steps to follow to run this project
+1. Download
+2. Commands to run:

+   1. `npm install`

+   2. `npm i axios mdb-react-ui-kit`

+   3. `npm start`

+   4. `npm run server`

+# Other reference
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).